kealanheena/battle/README.md

 - #initialize
   - stores the players name
-  - initializes with a health of 60
 - #get_damage
-  - should reduce the players health by 10
+  - should reduce the players health by 10 when 10 is passed as an argument
-  - should reduce the players health by 20 if attacked twice
+  - should reduce the players health by 20 if attacked twice with 10 as an argument
 - #dead?
   - should start a player as alive
-  - should still be alive after 5 attacks
+  - should still be alive after receiving 50 damage
   - should return true if a players hit points drop to 60
   - should return true if a players hit points below 60
-- #poison_damage
+- #special_attack
-  - should reduce the players health by 5
+  - should deal 5 damage
+- #sleep_spell
-  - should set poison to true when srand(6) is passed
+  - should add the immobilised status to the status array when sran(1) is called
-  - should set poison to false when srand(1) is passed
+  - should return nil when srand(6) is called
+- #poisoned?
+  - should return false if player doesn\'t have poisoned status
+  - should return true if player has poisoned status
+- #immobilised?
+  - should return false if player doesn't have immobilised status
+  - should return true if player has immobilised status

+### Status Class

+- #add
+  - should add a status to the current array
+  - should add different statuses to the current array
+  - should be able to add multiple statuses to the current array
+  - should not add the same status twice
+- #remove
-- #electric_attack
+  - should remove statuses
-  - should reduce the players health by 5
+  - should only remove the specified statuses
+  - should retrun the current array if the remove item is not present
+- #effect?
-  - should set paralysed to true when srand(7) is passed
+  - should return true when the status is in the current array
-  - should make paralysed to falsey when srand(1) is passed
+  - should return false when the status is not in the current array

 ### Feature Tests

 ### Homepage

 - it says 'BATTLE TIME!'

+### Player Info

 - it show players names on screen after they enter them
+- it shows player 1's hp
-- it shows player's 2 hp
+- it shows player 2's hp
+- a player should see be able to see if they're poisoned

+### Attack

 - enable player 1 to attack
 - enable player 2 to attack
+- poison attacks should decrease health by 5
+- electric attacks should decrease health by 5
+- a player turn should be skipped if they are paralysed
+- sleep attack should should not decrease health
+- a players turn should be skipped when the sleep attack is used

+### Winner

+- a win screen should be displayed when a player 2 HP drops to 0
-- a lose screen should be displayed when a players HP drops to 0
+- a lose screen should be displayed when a player 1 HP drops to 0

 ## Versioning